 LF: Boards may use their Child Care Quality (CCQ) funds to employ the TECPDS specialist.

-NLF: Boards must report any TECPDS SME staff changes to TWC at TexasRisingStar@twc.texas.gov and to TECPDS via a TECPDS Help Ticket.

 NLF: Beginning with the Fiscal Year 2024 CCQ Quarterly Report, Boards must report the number of unduplicated child care programs that the TECPDS specialist provided specific TECPDS support to in the Quarterly Narrative tab.

 Organizational Dashboard